 Take a snippet of my story, and think about how you can replicate my process of building a clientele.

-I started out as a freelance copywriter for my mentor, Alan Jacques, working for next to nothing for one year.
+I started out copywriting for my mentor, Alan Jacques, working for next to nothing for one year.
 But during this time, I received training and education that was worth a million dollars.
-After learning from Alan, I started my own one man advertising agency and started writing ads for people.
+After learning from Alan, I started my own one-man advertising agency and started writing ads for people.

 I was contacting business owners that had higher advertising budgets through the yellow pages and gave them an irresistible offer.
 Even though I was a new copywriter, I offered to rewrite their ads.
 If the companies were not happy with my work, they didn’t have to pay me.
 If they liked it, they paid me $500-800.
 I got enough people saying yes that I started building my own client base.